 The following are risk factors for dysphagia:

 - Certain health conditions.
-People with certain neurological or nervous system disorders are more likely to experience difficulty swallowing.
+People with certain neurological or nervous system disorders are more likely to have difficulty swallowing.

 Difficulty swallowing can lead to:

 - Malnutrition, weight loss and dehydration.
-Dysphagia can make it difficult to take in adequate nourishment and fluids.
+Dysphagia can make it difficult to take in enough nourishment and fluids.

 - Aspiration pneumonia.
 Food or liquid entering the airway during attempts to swallow can cause aspiration pneumonia as a result of the food introducing bacteria into the lungs.

 - Choking.
 Food stuck in the throat can cause choking.
 If food completely blocks the airway and no one intervenes with a successful Heimlich maneuver, death can occur.

 Although swallowing difficulties can't be prevented, you can reduce your risk of occasional difficulty swallowing by eating slowly and chewing your food well.
 However, if you have signs or symptoms of dysphagia, see your health care provider.

 If you have GERD, see your health care provider for treatment.

 Sept.
 20, 2022